orlamadden/personafy/README.md

 ### Existing Features

+#### Navbar

+- The navbar contains the main navigation of the website.
+The brand logo always redirects back to the home page.
+The navigation links contents change depending on whether the user is logged in as registered user or not.

+1. Registered user view of navbar:
+- Home
+- Public Personas
+- Learning
+- Add Persona
+- My Persona
+- Username
+- Logout

+2. Non-registered user view of navbar:
+- Home
+- Public Personas
+- Learning
+- Login
+- Register

 #### Register

 - Visitors to the website can sign up to the website and have an account.
 Users need to fill out a basic form which requires entering a username and password.
 Username and password are stored in the users collection in the database.